awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 appstream2-36fb080bb8-region-code-account-id-without-hyphens
 ```

-Where `region-code` is the AWS Region code in which the stack is created and `account-id-without-hyphens` is your AWS account ID\.
+Where `region-code` is the AWS Region code in which the stack is created and `account-id-without-hyphens` is your Amazon Web Services account ID\.
 The first part of the bucket name, `appstream2-36fb080bb8-`, does not change across accounts or Regions\.

 For example, if you enable home folders for stacks in the US West \(Oregon\) Region \(us\-west\-2\) on account number 123456789012, the service creates an Amazon S3 bucket in that Region with the name shown\.
 Only an administrator with sufficient permissions can delete this bucket\.